Mobmaker55/Documentation/docs/index.md

   name: "WinDurango Documentation"
   tagline: "Documentation for the WinDurango Xbox One Compatibility Layer."
 features:
+  - title: Running A Game with WinDurango
+    link: /running-a-game.md
+    details: How to run a Xbox One game with WinDurango.
+    icon: ▶️
   - title: Setup, Building, and Contributing
     link: /build-contrib.md
     details: How to use, build, and contribute to the project.